 Nights in Filband were quite chilly.
 There were eight of us and blankets, cushions and mattresses only available for four!
 We were definitely not prepared for this and it was too cold to sleep uncovered.
 So we snuggled in and shared.
 It wasn’t very comfortable but we managed. 😉

-I’d recommend to bring your own sleeping bag if you ever visit.
+I’d recommend bringing your own sleeping bag if you ever visit.
 Waking up to watch the sunrise is also a must.
 We were lucky that we could get the most glorious view right from our balcony while we were wrapped in blankets. 🙂

 Our last breakfast was a challenge to empty the fridge.
 It turned out to be huge and scrumptious.
 We could have stayed until late in the afternoon to go back, but to avoid the traffic near Tehran we headed home sooner and decided to make stops on the way.